 “The PhD Leadership program at the University of Central Arkansas (UCA) has helped me explore and connect my practical experience as a leader in the nonprofit and higher education arenas with theory and research,” said Goodman.
 “It has deepened my theoretical understanding and practical application of leadership.”

-Currently, Dr. Goodman serves as the Executive Director of Development at the University of Central Arkansas.
+Currently, Dr. Goodman serves as the Executive Director of Fitz Center for Leadership in Community at the University of Dayton.

 Nationally, she serves as immediate past chairperson of the IMPACT National Student Conference on Service, Action, and Advocacy board of directors.